-Adani Enterprises shares jump 20% to hit upper price band
+Adani Enterprises shares rebound sharply today, jump 25%

 Meanwhile, Indian equity benchmarks were trading mixed in late morning deals as the 30-share BSE Sensex pack slipped; while the broader NSE Nifty index moved slightly higher.

-Also read: Tata Steel shares slip on surprise Q3 loss; time to buy, sell or hold?
+Also Read: Tata Steel shares slip on surprise Q3 loss; time to buy, sell or hold?

-Also read: Varun Beverages shares climb 6% post Q4 results; stock can touch up to Rs 1,550 levels, say analysts
+Also Read: Varun Beverages shares climb 6% post Q4 results; stock can touch up to Rs 1,550 levels, say analysts

 Copyright©2023 Living Media India Limited.
 For reprint rights: Syndications Today